Associate Teaching Professor

-After completing a BA (Hons) degree in Drama, Sarah worked as a professional actress for seven years in film and TV, before applying these skills to teach English as a Foreign Language and completing a masters in TESOL in 2009.
-She is currently in the process of completing a Doctorate in Education (2015/16).
+I have worked as a teacher trainer for over fifteen years.
+I began my career by completing a BA (Hons) in Drama at Leeds University (Bretton Hall College) and worked as a professional actress for seven years in film and TV, before applying these skills to teach English to Speakers of Other Languages (ESOL).
+I went on to complete a Masters in TESOL in 2009, and a Doctorate in Education in 2017.

-Sarah’s various academic interests include: the use of storytelling as a pedagogic tool to promote interaction in the ESOL and Literacy classroom; eLearning and blended learning development; continuous professional development in the Further Education and Skills Sector; e-Professional Practice Portfolios; implementation and embedding of Literacy and Language into education and training.
+My various academic interests include: the use of storytelling as a pedagogic tool to promote interaction in the ESOL and Literacy classroom; continuous professional development in the Further Education and Skills Sector;; and the implementation and embedding of Literacy and Language into education and training.